sabrinahaniff/sabrinahaniff/README.md

 # Hi, I'm Sabrina

-CS student at the University of Guelph building AI and software systems, with interests in security, privacy, and adversarial robustness.
+I’m a CS student at the University of Guelph interested in building AI systems and understanding how they fail, especially in security, privacy, and adversarial settings.

 ## What I Build and Explore